 Student COVID Response Summer Program

 The spread of COVID-19 has changed how we live our daily lives and how we envision the future, as it threatens our loved ones, our local communities, and our world.
 There couldn’t be a more important time than now to respond and make a difference.
-In order to support students who wish to undertake this work, Tisch College is providing funding for a Tisch Student COVID Response (TSCR) Summer Program.
-This funding will allow students to innovate, self-design, or work with an existing project that addresses the impacts of COVID-19.
+In order to support students who wish to undertake this work, Tisch College provided funding for a Tisch Student COVID Response (TSCR) Summer Program.
+This funding allowed students to innovate, self-design, or work with an existing project that addresses the impacts of COVID-19.

-Students are especially encouraged to pursue projects that address racial issues related to COVID-19 and Tisch College has designated a special stream of funding to support these initiatives.
+Students were especially encouraged to pursue projects that address racial issues related to COVID-19 and Tisch College designated a special stream of funding to support these initiatives.

 Students may address needs in their hometown community or address a broader need whether domestic or global.
 Grants will be awarded from any amount needed up to $3,000 to support payments and/or the purchase of materials, supplies, and any other resources required for the successful implementation of the projects.
 Projects can start anytime throughout the summer.
 Students can work independently, as a group, and/or with a partner organization.
 All currently enrolled Tufts students are eligible.